13. Weaponsยถ

 0.2s |

-In primary mode, glock’s precision is only slightly worse than the revolver.
+In primary mode, glockโs precision is only slightly worse than the revolver.
 In practice, since the damage of each shot in either mode is the same, the speedrunner should almost always fire in the secondary mode when a sustained fire is called for.
 The lack of precision can be compensated easily by knowing where the next shot would land and adjusting the player yaw and pitch.

 13.9.
-MP5¶
+MP5ยถ

 An MP5 grenade can be fired at a sound volume of 600.
 When touched, it explodes with a source damage of 100 in the default game settings.
 See Contact grenades for a description of its explosive physics.
-An MP5 grenade has an entity gravity multiplier of , causing it to experience a gravity of half the strength as experienced by the player.
-It is fired from the starting position of , at a rate of one grenade per second.
-Interestingly, the grenade is unique in how its initial velocity is independent of the current player velocity.
-This contradicts real life physics.
-In particular, the initial velocity of the grenade is always
+An MP5 grenade has an entity gravity multiplier of

 It is possible to have two MP5 grenades touch each other and explode together.

-13.10. .357 Magnum revolver¶
+13.10. .357 Magnum revolverยถ

-, which is greater than that of gauss in primary mode.
-The bullet range is 8192 units from the player’s gun position.
+The .357 Magnum revolver or Colt Python is a very powerful hitscan weapon that fires high damaging rounds.
+With the default game settings, a single shot of the revolver deals 40 damage of type DMG_BULLET, which is greater than that of gauss in primary mode.
+The bullet range is 8192 units from the playerโs gun position.
 Each shot creates a sound with volume 1000.
 The behaviour of the revolver is simple.
 In single-player mode, which is game mode we are most interested in, it only fires in primary mode.
 It cannot be fired when the waterlevel is 3.
 When the waterlevel is less than 3 and the clip is not empty, it fires once every 0.75 seconds.
 A reload takes 2 seconds.
-Contrary to what some believed, the revolver has a bullet spread of approximately in the horizontal and vertical directions.
+Contrary to what some believed, the revolver has a bullet spread of approximately

 13.11.
-Crossbow¶
+Crossbowยถ

 The crossbow is very powerful and important in speedrunning, thanks to its high damage.
 The crossbow has many downsides, however.
 It is not a hitscan weapon in single-player.
-When fired, a bolt entity is created with a low sound volume of 200, from a starting position of .
-The bolt is set to have a movetype of MOVETYPE_FLY
+When fired, a bolt entity is created with a low sound volume of 200, from a starting position of MOVETYPE_FLY, which makes it ignore gravity.
+The initial velocity of the crossbow bolt depends on the waterlevel at the time it is fired:

 Tip